HPV Vaccine (Gardasil®)

 Most insurance plans cover the HPV vaccine, but some do not.
 If you're covered under your parent's insurance, check with them.
 If you have your own policy, you can call your insurance provider directly.
 If you pay for the vaccine on your own, each dose is about $130, or $390 for the full series - 3 shots.

-If you're wondering about Gardasil®, here's a tip on how to bring it up with your provider: "I've heard that there's an HPV vaccine for guys - can I get it?"
+If you're wondering about Gardasil® or Gardasil 9®, here's a tip on how to bring it up with your provider: "I've heard that there are HPV vaccines for guys - can I get it?"

 If you're currently sexually active, or have had any sexual contact in the past, it's important to learn the facts about how HPV is spread and what you can do to prevent getting it and/or passing it on to others...